apache/nuttx/boards/arm/tiva/tm4c123g-launchpad/README.txt

       oocd.sh $PWD

-    The relative path to the oocd.sh script is boards/tm4c123g-launchpad/tools.
+    The relative path to the oocd.sh script is: boards/arm/tiva/tm4c123g-launchpad/tools.

-    You may want to add that path to you PATH variable.
+    You may want to add that path to your PATH variable.

     Note that OpenOCD needs to be run with administrator privileges in some environments (sudo).